ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

    $ kubectl get secrets
    ```

 The secret created can now be referenced from the Kubernetes deployment file.
-You will later learn about the Kubernetes deployment files and how the secret been referenced in the Kubernetes deployment file.
+You will later learn about the Kubernetes deployment files and how the secret been referenced.

 **Saving data in your cluster**

 In IBM Cloud Container Service, you can choose from several options to store your app data and share data across pods in your cluster.
-However, not all storage options offer the same level of persistence and availability in situations where a component in your cluster or a whole site fails.
+However, not all storage options offer the same level of persistence and availability in disaster situations.

 **Non-persistent data storage options**